Image credit:

 According to Ekström, the traditional model of consumers passively admiring brands from afar is outdated.
 Today's consumers expect deeper interaction and want to be co-creators and active participants in brand communities.
 This shift requires companies to reevaluate their communication, build culture, and foster community around their brand story.

 "Brands need to understand that the game plan has changed," Ekström explains.
 "They need to align insight, strategies and activations into what I call winning game strategies that are more connected to the consumer world."
+This is extra important when communicating sustainability which usually is approached with rational or informative communication.

 He emphasizes that successful consumer-centric sustainability strategies don't happen through single campaigns, but require a roadmap of strategic, creative and operational decisions executed consistently over time.